 Dr. Adam M. Schotzko grew up in Faribault, MN and attended the Minnesota State University Mankato and was also a student athlete as a member of the MSU football team.
 Dr. Schotzko then attended Northwestern Health Sciences University to earn a degree in Human Biology and his Doctorate of Chiropractic Degree.

-"Our practice will offer you the latest advancements in technology and techniques to get you the best long term results possible by addressing the root cause of your problem along with the pain that comes with it.
+"Our practice will offer you the latest advancements in technology and techniques to get you the best long term results possible by addressing the root cause of your problem along with the pain it causes.
 Our office offers the best of chiropractic, massage therapy and spinal rehab techniques.
 We look forward to meeting you!"

 Dr. Schotzko has specialized training in :

 Certification in Spinal Biomechanical Engineering.
 ACCME joint sponsorship with the State University of New York Buffalo, School of Medicine and Biomedical Sciences, Academy of Chiropractic Post-Doctoral Division, Recognized by the PACE Program of the Federation of Chiropractic Licensing Boards, BUffalo, NY, 2014.

 Certification in Whiplash and Brain Traumatology.
 Spine Research Institute of San Diego (SRISD), Minneapolis, MN 2014.

 Impairment Rating Certification, The understanding and utilization of the protocols and parameters of the AMA Guide to the Evaluation of Permanent Impairment 6th Edition.
 Spine, neurological squeal, migraine, sexual dysfunction, sleep and arousal disorders, station and gait disorders and consciousness are detailed for impairment rating.
 Herniated discs, radiculopathy, fracture, dislocation and functional loss are also detailed in relation to impairment ratings.
 Academy of Chiropractic Post-Doctoral Division, Long Island, NY, 2012